I am not pregnant yet but I am thinking about a natural birth. Where do I start?

 I want a natural birth but not at home.
 How can you help me?

-We offer pre-conception counseling, in-home prenatal care with the option of hospital birth, sacred pregnancy and birth classes, breastfeeding support, doula services, placenta encapsulation and more.
-All of these services are offered to women regardless of where they plan to give birth!
-At Coastal Midwifery we aim to support, educate and empower women no matter what their birth preference may be.
+We offer pre-conception counseling, personalized prenatal care with the option of hospital birth, breastfeeding support, placenta encapsulation and more.
+All of these services are offered to pregnant people regardless of where they plan to give birth!
+At Coastal Midwifery we aim to support, educate and empower families no matter what their birth preference may be.

 Is this one on one, personalized care affordable?

 Yes!
 Midwifery care costs roughly half of what obstetricians charge.
-Allow us to come to your home at your convenience with no wait time in a comfortable, relaxed environment of your own.
-We also accept Medicaid and some insurance.
+We offer payment plans, sliding scale fees and we also accept Medicaid and insurance.